Susan found this photo from our 1995 trip … of me standing on top of the Pont du Gard.

 So, here’s the story…

-We were in the midst of a French bike trip, and did a day trip from Avignon to see the Pont du Gard.
+We were in the midst of a French bike trip, and cycled over from Avignon to see the Pont du Gard.
 This aqueduct is considered one of the Wonders of the Ancient World, for good reason.
 It’s amazing.
 The Pont du Gard was built around 19 BC and carried water from Uzes to Nimes, a distance of 31 miles.
 Not much of the aqueduct remains.
 This section rises majestically 160 feet over and across the Gard River.
 Hence the name.

-Back in 1995, you could climb up into the top level of the Pont du Gard.
+Back in 1995, you could climb up and into the top level of the Pont du Gard.
 You weren’t actually allowed to, and there were signs saying not to, but there wasn’t anyone there to stop you.
 Tourism was much more casual back then.

 And so, lots of people climbed up to the top level.
 Maybe not lots, but several.
 Many.
 OK, a few.
 We could see them from down below.

 “Come on Susan, we have to do it,” I insisted.